What You Should Know About Filing an Assessment Appeal

 - The Board of Review meets annually on the fourth Tuesday in May.

 - You must complete a complaint form before you appear before the Review Board.
-Forms and a booklet explaining the procedure can be downloaded from the link at the bottom of this page or at the Assessor’s office.
+Forms and a booklet explaining the procedure can be downloaded from the link at the bottom of this page or picked up in the Town Hall Lobby.

 - The Board of Assessment Review meets to hear complaints on assessments.
 They cannot hear complaints based on your taxes.